BrianMcConway/brendan-doyle-running-club/README.md

 - **Comprehensive Club Information**: The website offers detailed insights into the club’s goals, class schedules, and locations, making it easy for newcomers to understand what the club is about and how to get involved.
 - **Contact and Event Entry**: A user-friendly contact form is available for visitors to reach out with queries, and there’s also an option to register for the annual race event, which is open to the general public.
 - **Exclusive Members Area**: To add value for club members, the site features a dedicated members area.
 Access to this area is restricted and requires approval.
 The highlight here is the ability to download GPX files, which are routes created by the club or saved by members during their runs.
 These files support CRUD functionality for the uploader and can be synced with popular platforms like Strava, Garmin, and Coros.
 This enables members to access detailed course information, including distance, elevation, and terrain, and follow the route in real-time on compatible devices.

-This design ensures that both public visitors and club members have a rich and engaging experience tailored to their needs.

 ---